dannyYassine/DYEAlertMaker/README.md

 # iOS 7 Compatibility

-Added hybrid methods to check if the system is iOS 7 or 8, then it implements the correct AlertView or AlertController */
+All methods check if the system is iOS 7 or iOS 8 +, then it implements the correct AlertView/ActionSheet or AlertController

-Since Apple released it in the update for iOS 8, I created this file to help me reduce lines of code in my projects.
+Since Apple released UIAlertControlers in the update for iOS 8, I created this file to help me reduce lines of code in my projects.

-You can create an AlertViewController with the desire STYLE, NUMBER OF BUTTONS (for now I created 5 class methods to allow from 1 to 3 buttons, a Sign In and Sign Up alertControllers)

 # Sign Up / Sign In Alerts